To evaluate the number of red blood cells (RBCs); to screen for, help diagnose, or monitor conditions affecting red blood cells

 - Bone marrow damage (e.g., toxin, radiation or chemotherapy, infection, drugs)

-- Bone marrow disorders such as leukemia, multiple myeloma, myelodysplasia, or lymphoma or other cancers that spread to the marrow
+- Bone marrow disorders such as leukemia, multiple myeloma, myelodysplastic syndrome, or lymphoma or other cancers that spread to the bone marrow

 - Chronic inflammatory disease or condition

-- Kidney failure—severe and chronic kidney diseases lead to decreased production of erythropoietin, a hormone produced by the kidneys that stimulates RBC production by the bone marrow.
+- Kidney failure—severe and chronic kidney diseases lead to decreased production of erythropoietin, a hormone produced by the kidneys that promotes RBC production by the bone marrow.

 Some causes of a high RBC count (polycythemia) include: